 Strategic corporate development

-Barings Real Estate’s long-term strategic business plan represents a careful balance between the institutional appetite for real estate investment and the capacity to effectively execute prudent real estate investment and portfolio management strategies.
-Growth initiatives are undertaken as supported by our focused investment strategies and opportunities, as well as the resources, capacities and competencies of the firm.
-We have consistently and strategically retained our staff to serve our clients and are prepared to grow the business as opportunities develop.
-As such, we have the resources to develop and execute new strategies and products.
-Future growth of the platform will occur as strategic opportunities arise, and we intend to expand our investment offering in response to both new opportunities and investor requirements.
+BRE’s long-term strategic business plan represents a careful balance between the institutional appetite for real estate investment and the effective execution of prudent real estate investment and portfolio management strategies.
+Growth initiatives are undertaken as supported by our proprietary research and focused investment strategies, as well as the resources, capacities and competencies of the firm.
+We have consistently and strategically served our clients and are prepared to grow the business as opportunities develop.
+As a subsidiary of MassMutual, Barings has the resources to develop and execute new strategies and products.
+Future growth of the platform will occur as strategic opportunities arise, and we intend to expand our investment offering in response to compelling opportunities and investor requirements.

 Commentaries on the economy and financial markets contained herein are based on information believed to be reliable, although there can be no guarantee as to its accuracy.
 They reflect the current opinion of the firm, which is subject to change based on changes in the economy and financial markets, and access to and reliability of relevant data.
 The forecasts should not be relied upon as investment advice.
-Data as of March 31, 2019.
+Data *As of December 31, 2021